Long-term Conditions and Ageing Research Cluster

 Research interests

 Effective management of people with long-term conditions is a priority within health care and an ageing population.
-Our research activities are designed to develop and strengthen local, national and international collaborations enabling the delivery of high quality, values-based health and social care practice across the lifespan.
+Our activities are designed to develop and strengthen local, national and international collaborations enabling the delivery of high quality, values-based health and social care practice across the lifespan.

 Our research focuses upon dementia care, frailty and multi-morbidity in older people, non-medical prescribing, self-management of long-term conditions, workforce preparation and models of care.

-Our research falls into five main areas:
+Our interests fall into five main areas:

 - Dementia care